-Our Pupils have Complex Needs
+Pupils at Foreland Fields School have increasingly Complex Needs

 Pupils at Foreland Fields School have profound, severe and complex needs.
-Many of our pupils have co-existing and compounding disabilities, which do not just include cognitive impairments, but also physical and mental health needs.
+Many of our pupils have co-existing and compounding disabilities, which do not just include cognitive impairments, but also physical, sensory and mental health needs.
 For example, all our pupils with a diagnosis of ASD, also have a severe learning difficulty and many of these may have an additional diagnosis of ADHD, or a sensory impairment.
 As our pupils enter the secondary phase of their education, some may develop additional mental health needs.
 70% of children with ASD will develop a mental health need during adolescence.
 (The Journal of Clinical Psychiatry, 2020).